dlnelson/HelloWorldAssignment/README.md

 Now it's time to upload your work back to GitHub.
 You don't need to wait until you're done to do this.
-Indeed, you should get in the habbit of pushing your work-in-progress to GitHub to facilitate working on it from multiple locations (i.e., home and school), and as a backup in case the worst happens to your computer.
+Indeed, you should get in the habit of pushing your work-in-progress to GitHub to facilitate working on it from multiple locations (i.e., home and school), and as a backup in case the worst happens to your computer.